boubaker100/Facemash/README.md

-📱 Next Social — Facebook-like Social Media Project
+📱 facemash — Facebook-like Social Media Project

 A full-featured social media platform built as a hands-on experiment to understand how social networks work under the hood.